 Professional credentials such as CFA or CPA that can boost your profile without test scores.

 English proficiency for MBA in USA requirement includes scores in exams like IELTS, TOEFL or Duolingo English Test (DET) if your previous education wasn't based on English as primary language.
-Universities accept profiles qualifying score thresholds to ensure students can study in that medium.
+Language scores are essential for eligibility to study MBA in USA, ensuring you can succeed in an English-speaking academic environment.

 Key language proficiency requirements include: